Resource guide

 • Can it distinguish on-chain signal from final customer disposition?

-• Can it evidence Travel Rule exceptions, enhanced review, and suspicious-activity handling cleanly?
+• Can it evidence Travel Rule exceptions and SAR handling cleanly?

-• Can its banking or licensing narrative survive a skeptical reviewer?
+• Can its banking narrative survive a skeptical reviewer?

 Practical conclusion